1099policy/1099policy-python/README.md

 ### Handling exceptions

 Unsuccessful requests raise exceptions.
 The class of the exception will reflect the sort of error that occurred.
-Please see the [Api Reference](https://1099policy.com/docs/api/errors/handling) for a description of the error classes you should handle, and for information on how to inspect these errors.
+Please see the [API Reference](https://docs.1099policy.com) for a description of the error classes you should handle, and for information on how to inspect these errors.